c1270/models/official/utils/docs/README.md

-# Docs generation scripts for TensorFlow Models
+# Docs generation scripts for TensorFlow pre-trained_Models

 The scripts here are used to generate api-reference pages for tensorflow.org.